 B.S., Computer Sci, Univ. of California at Irvine

-In addition to supervising several students in research, I teach upper division labs and introductory courses.
+In addition to supervising several students in research, I teach upper division labs, science and policy, and introductory courses.

 My main research field is experimental particle physics.
 Presently, I am a member of the CMS collaboration.
 In addition to working on analysis of data such as looking for top quark decays in association with a Higgs particle or tprime decays, a major focus is building and calibrating silicon pixel detectors for tracking charged particles.
 Through a joint project with the Dept. of Art and Design and the KU Natural History Museum we created a multimedia science education project called Quarked, www.quarked.org

-- Experimental particle physics, Quarked, silicon detectors, Analysis of top quarks with Higgs boson.
+- Analysis of top quarks with Higgs boson.

 I work on public outreach with the Quarked project and have numerous departmental activities.
 From Aug 2014-Aug 2015, I was a Jefferson Science Fellow with the U.S. Department of State working with the Office of Religion and Global Affairs on climate change issues.
 I also am very active in reviewing proposals for the NSF, DOE and review paper drafts.